 As a conclusion, we will recommend the company shares be held on trust for the benefit of the minor until he/she reaches the age of maturity.

-If you wish to appoint as a director, you only can become a sleeping director in general. (a named director which does not involve in day to day operation)
+If you wish to be appointed as a director, you can only become a sleeping director in general. (a named director who are not involved in the day-to-day business operation)

 A27: Your company is exempted from audit as long as revenue is below S$5 million and own by individual shareholder(s) only.

 If the Company is own by the corporate shareholder, it is still exempted to appoint auditor before the company has active operation.

 For companies incorporated or with financial year end period starting on or after 1 July 2015, the Company’s account must be audited if the Company has not qualified as a small companies for the immediate past two consecutive financial years.

 For a group to be a small group, it must meet at least 2 of the 3 quantitative criteria on a consolidated basis for the immediate past two consecutive financial years.

 A28: Generally, the business owner must setup a legal entity to carry on his business in Singapore.
 Individual who conduct business in Singapore under only their names need not register with the Registrar.

 Under the Business Registration Act, the following business are exempted from registration,

 b) craftsmen working from home;